python/cpython/Doc/library/functools.rst

-   To allow access to the original function for introspection and other purposes (e.g. bypassing a caching decorator such as :func:`lru_cache`), this function automatically adds a __wrapped__ attribute to the the wrapped that refers to the original function.
+   To allow access to the original function for introspection and other purposes (e.g. bypassing a caching decorator such as :func:`lru_cache`), this function automatically adds a __wrapped__ attribute to the wrapper that refers to the original function.

    The main intended use for this function is in :term:`decorator` functions which